Data is not the problem

 What you can do about it

-These insights must be customer centric i.e. focused on explaining a particular customer behaviour and should provide a foundation of understanding which can inform experimentation.
-A good framework for producing insight is to focus on answering a specific question, for example “why do 50% of users on the PDP not engage with product images? (see ’a practical example’ for more detail)
+A good framework for producing such insights is to focus on answering specific questions, for example “why do 50% of users on the PDP not engage with product images?" (see ’a practical example’ for more detail)

-This will feel counterproductive as it is a slower process than simply changing elements of the customer experience or marketing strategy and hoping these changes drive value, but over time this approach – of building and responding to measurable customer insights – generates greater impacts in revenue and delivers a higher return on investment than short term “quick fix and hope” activity.
+This will feel counterproductive as it is a more considered process than simply changing elements of the customer experience or marketing strategy and hoping these changes drive value, but over time this approach – of building and responding to measurable customer insights – generates greater impacts in revenue and delivers a higher return on investment than any short term activity.

-Outsee Analytics works with organisations to support this change from measuring what to understanding why and through the migration to this approach, organisations can move themselves out of the data tailspin and towards an always on, scientific, programme of commercial impactful experimentation; that we call the Growth Engine.
+Outsee Analytics works with organisations to support the change from measuring what to understanding why and through the migration to this approach, organisations can move progress towards an always on, scientific, programme of commercial impactful experimentation; that we call the Growth Engine.

 A practical example